m2lines/benchmark-calibration/README.md

 * Ensemble Kalman Inversion (EKI) methods by invoking [repository](https://github.com/CliMA/EnsembleKalmanProcesses.jl)
 * History Matching (HM) method

 These two methods exploit complementary techniques.
 EKI attempts to move the ensemble towards a point of optimal parameter values.
-HM, instead, explores the full parameter space, which can potentially help solve inverse problems that do not have a unique solution.
+HM, instead, explores the full parameter space, which can potentially help with non-uniqueness.
 We use both algorithms in an "online" manner.
 This means that we are allowed to evaluate a forward map during the iteration of the algorithm.
 This is contrary to some applications of HM, where a forward map is evaluated for a big ensemble once and never evaluated again.

 Note: While other methods might be used for solving inverse problems in a gradient-free manner, such as Bayesian Optimization or Nelder–Mead method, they would require reformulating the inverse problem as an optimization problem.
 Thus, we postpone this comparison for later.